uschan/lumina/README.md

 **Lumina** is a highly personalized personal brand website and digital laboratory designed for AI Engineers and Creative Developers.
 Unlike traditional portfolios, Lumina is built as a Progressive Web App (PWA) with a focus on "intent-based" interactions, immersive micro-animations, and a futuristic "Laboratory" aesthetic.

-It currently serves as a high-fidelity frontend prototype, simulating AI interactions and demonstrating advanced UI/UX patterns suited for the AI era.
+It serves as a high-fidelity frontend prototype, simulating AI interactions and demonstrating advanced UI/UX patterns suited for the AI era.

 ### ✨ Key Features